-Gift Planning is an art that combines financial planning, estate planning and tax planning techniques to enable people to make gifts of surprising significance, often with dramatic tax and fianancial rewards.
+Gift Planning combines financial planning, estate planning, and tax planning techniques to enable people to make gifts of surprising significance, often with dramatic tax and financial rewards.

 When Should I Give?

 Many people plan gifts at year-end to provide important tax deductions.
 Or they may find charitable contributions most helpful in years when they have a large influx of taxable income, from a bonus, sale of a business or successful investment, or inheritance of taxable assets such as savings bonds or IRAs.